392781/asciigen/README.md

-# ASCIIGen - ASCII Art Generator
+# asciigen - ASCII Art Generator
 Will generate ASCII art based on an input image.

 ## Progress